 Jen and Pete Salinetti started out as a young couple by working in landscape design.

-Both are hard workers and soon built up a client base for their ornamental gardens.
+Both are hard workers and soon built a client base for their ornamental gardens.

 And yet, how could they take care of their growing family without clients?

-They decided to get out of the landscaping business and to concentrate on family.
+They decided to get out of the landscaping business and concentrate on family.

-They grew a small plot of vegetables—just enough for their own needs.
+They grew a small plot of vegetables—just enough for their needs.

-Through these actions, they realized that what mattered most to them was to nurture their family and loved ones.
+Through these actions, they realized that nurturing their family and loved ones mattered most to them.